Mithgol/node-uue/README.md

 The **UUE** module is able to perform [uuencoding](http://en.wikipedia.org/wiki/Uuencoding) of a file (or Node.js Buffer) to a text message.
+This module is also able to find and decode uuencoded files in text messages.

-The module is named after a common `.UUE` suffix for Fidonet echomail areas spreading uuencoded files (sometimes the results of such encoding are also known as “UUE codes”).
+The module is named after a common `.UUE` suffix for Fidonet echomail areas where uuencoded files are posted (sometimes the results of such encoding are also known as “UUE codes”).

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.